uGMM-NN: Univariate Gaussian Mixture Model Neural Network: Experiments

+For the fully connected setting, we compared a standard MLP with a uGMM-NN of equivalent depth and hidden layer sizes.
+For the uGMM-NN, mixture parameters $(\mu_{j,k}, \sigma_{j,k}^2, w_{j,k})$ were initialized randomly, and dropout was applied consistently to prevent overfitting.
+Hyperparameters, including dropout probability and learning rate schedule milestones, were selected based on validation performance to ensure a fair comparison between models. \\

+Similarly, for the convolutional models, we trained a conventional CNN with MLP layers (CNN-MLP) and a CNN where the dense layers were replaced with uGMM neurons (CNN-uGMM).
+Dropout and other hyperparameters were chosen analogously to the fully-connected setting to maintain a consistent training protocol across architectures.
+Table~\ref{tab:training_params} summarizes the optimized hyperparameters for all MNIST discriminative models.

-The FFNN used an initial learning rate of $10^{-3}$ and applied dropout with probability $p=0.5$ on the 64-unit layer.
-The uGMM-NN used a larger initial learning rate of $10^{-2}$, reflecting the faster adaptation required by mixture parameters, and applied dropout with probability $p=0.3$ on the 128-unit layer.
+The uGMM-NN utilised a larger initial learning rate and adjusted learning-rate milestones, reflecting the faster adaptation required by its mixture parameters.
+Moreover, a consistent dropout rate of $p = 0.5$ was applied across all models to ensure comparable regularisation.

-For uGMM-NN, the mixture parameters $(\mu_{j,k}, \sigma_{j,k}^2, \pi_{j,k})$ were initialized randomly, and gradients were backpropagated through the log-density computations using automatic differentiation.
-On the Iris dataset, uGMM-NN was trained \emph{generatively} to maximize the joint likelihood of features and labels, with predictions obtained by posterior inference.
-On MNIST, both uGMM-NN and FFNN were trained \emph{discriminatively} using cross-entropy loss at the output layer.